gem/oq-engine/doc/adv-manual/classical_PSHA.rst

 in the USA model - is not supported yet.

 In some cases it is tricky to discern whether use of the colon convention or identical source IDs is appropriate.
-The following list indicates the cases in which source collection has been tested so far, and the appropriate approach to source IDs.
+The following list indicates several possible cases that a user may encounter, and the appropriate approach to assigning source IDs.
+Note that this list includes the cases that have been tested so far, and is not a comprehensive list of all cases that may arise.

-1. Sources in the same source group are scaled alternatives of each other.
+1. Sources in the same source group/source model are scaled alternatives of each other.
 For example, this occurs when for a given source, epistemic uncertainties such as occurrence rates or geometries are considered, but the modeller has pre-scaled the rates rather than including the alternative hypothesis in separate logic tree branches.
    **Naming approach**: identical IDs.

 2. Sources in different files are alternatives of each other, e.g. each is used in a different branch of the source model logic tree.
    **Naming approach**: identical IDs.

-3. A source consists of multiple source groups, potentially in different files, each including one or more sources (e.g. a non-parametric source) with many ruptures.
+3. A source is defined in OQ by numerous sources, either in the same file or different ones.
+For example, one could have a set of non-parametric sources, each with many rutpures, that are grouped together into single files by magnitude.
+Or, one could have many point sources that together represent the seismicity from one source.
    **Naming approach**: colon convention

 4. One source consists of many mutually exclusive sources, as in